barsdinc/TwoStage-Region-based-ConvNets/README.md

 ## Introduction
 This study proposes a two-stage preprocessing approach to optimize region-based convolutional neural networks (R-CNNs) for object detection.
 Our approach addresses the computational bottlenecks caused by the numerous region proposals and aims to replace candidate proposals with a concise set, effectively reducing high-frequency noise in non-object regions.

+The dataset and codes will be shared on Github once the study is published.

 <!--
 ## Major contributions